mirelaBudaes/AuthenticationWithEventSourcing/README.md

 # - gebruiker kunnen aanmaken op basis van e-mailadres;
 AuthenticationService.RegisterUser(string emailAddress).
 Run the website, go to Register link.
+There is a RegisterSaga that will save the event, save the User in the DB.
+When that event is raised, the EmailHandler is waiting for it.
 # - gebruiker moet zijn e-mailadres kunnen wijzigen, een wijziging van
 # een e-mailadres kan echter niet meteen gebeuren omdat deze eerst geverifieerd moet worden;
 Run the website, click on a user.
 You'll be taken to User page.
 AuthenticationService.RequestChangeEmail(Guid userId, string newEmailAddress) will create the EmailChangeRequested event.
 The Sql data doesn't change, because the email has to be verified first.
 When the email will be verified, we can raise the EmailChanged event (this is not done).

+Here a sage would also be useful.
+The EmailChangeRequested command is created in the AuthenticationService.
+This bus will deliver it to a ChangeEmailSaga.
+This will save a EmailChangeRequested event.
+This will raise this event and an EmailHandler will send the email.
+When user verifies the email, the controller action will call in turn the bus with the EmailVerified command.
+This will get the previous event, get the user and change the sql db data.

 # - gebruiker kunnen verwijderen, eventuele gegevens die we van de gebruiker hebben
 # moeten na 30 dagen binnen het systeem worden verwijderd.